ERC-Midrash/UD_Hebrew-PostRab/not-to-release/README.md

 These scripts are part of the ERC-MiDRASH project's internal workflow for creating and maintaining the UD Hebrew-PostRab treebank.
 They are not intended for release as part of the final treebank but are maintained here for documentation and development purposes.

+If you create an `Outputs` subdirectory in this folder for temporary script outputs, it will be included in `.gitignore` and won't be committed to the repository.

 ## Helpful Links

 - [Link-tree for contributing to UD resources](https://universaldependencies.org/contributing/index.html), most notably including: